infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 Also in the beginning people were anon out of fear that the govt would persecute Bitcoiners.. so where that is obviously not happening and it's more legitimized, then yes more people want their name associated with it.

-maybe it was just fashionable in the early days and it's less so now...
+Maybe it was just fashionable in the early days and it's less so now...
 I don't really care about the fashion.

 Throughout my life, any efforts I've made towards self-promotion or drawing attention to myself backfired and only led to frustrations.